-Since Nov.
-2, 1997, Powerball has offered the option of paying the jackpot out in a lump sum or the traditional annuity payment.
+Powerball and Mega Millions both offer the option of paying the jackpot out in a lump sum or the traditional annuity payment.
 Beginning in May 2013, Hot Lotto changed from offering an annuity prize option to a prize paid as a lump-sum payment with all state and federal withholding taxes paid for the winner.
 All or Nothing, Pick 3 and Pick 4 only offer cash payouts.
 Some scratch games also offer the annuity option, but that list changes over time.

 This depends on the individual's specific circumstances and needs.
 The lottery suggests the winner contact a trusted financial or legal adviser prior to making this decision.
 The winner has 60 days from the date the prize is claimed to decide.

 Once the money is won, it always belongs to the winner.
 Iowa law provides that if the winner should die, the money would go to the winner's estate.
 The lottery will make future payments as determined by the estate or the court.

 The Iowa Lottery offers a big jackpot game like Powerball because it appeals to many customers.
 The lottery's sales history shows sales grow as the jackpot grows.
 Regular players play a bit more and new players get into the game.
 By capping the jackpot, the lottery would never get the attention of those players who like to play for really big money.

 It's very rare that an Iowa Lottery jackpot is not claimed; in fact, it has happened only once - back in 1987.
 Unclaimed Powerball, Mega Millions and Hot Lotto jackpots go back to the states in the proportion of sales for that draw.
 Unclaimed prizes, other than the jackpot, go into prize pools for future games, so players in Iowa have another chance at the cash.
 Every year, many smaller prizes do go unclaimed, so check your tickets!

 Yes, players can keep playing even after they've won a jackpot.